FranxYao/franxyao.github.io/index.md

 ### The Bayesian's Creed

-Never let your shallow understanding override the truth of the world.
+Never let your shallow prior understanding override the truth of the world.

 But, fight for your deepest belief no mater what the world is.